ninjudd/portal/README.md

 # Protocol

-Portal uses netstrings to encode messages [^1].
-This make client implementations as simple as possible.
+Portal uses netstrings to encode messages (thanks to James Reeves for this suggestion).
+This makes client implementations as simple as possible.
 The format of an individual message is as follows:

     id type data